garrandall/popular-music-data/tracks/domino-jessie-j.md

 Dirty dancing in the moonlight
 Take me down like I'm a domino

-Ooh, baby, baby, got me feeling so right
+Oh, baby, baby, got me feeling so right
-Ooh, baby, baby, dancing in the moonlight
+Oh, baby, baby, dancing in the moonlight
-Ooh, baby, baby, got me feeling so right
+Oh, baby, baby, got me feeling so right
-Ooh, baby, baby, dancing in the moonlight
+Oh, baby, baby, dancing in the moonlight
-Ooh, baby, baby, got me feeling so right
+Oh, baby, baby, got me feeling so right
-Ooh, baby, baby, dancing in the moonlight
+Oh, baby, baby, dancing in the moonlight
-Ooh, baby, baby, got me feeling so right
+Oh, baby, baby, got me feeling so right
-Ooh, baby, baby
+Oh, baby, baby

-Ooh, ooh, ooh, ooh
+Oh, oh, oh, oh
 Rock my world until the sunlight
 Make this dream the best I've ever known
 Dirty dancing in the moonlight